While hepatitis C can be cured, few people have access to treatment.

 For access to treatment to be scaled up worldwide, the price of DAA drugs urgently needs to come down.
 Competition among generic producers is already driving down prices, but many countries are not able to access these generic versions because of patent barriers.
 As a result, countries are having to ration treatment to people.
 To overcome this and ensure affordable access, MSF is challenging the patent barriers in China and Europe through legal oppositions in court cases.

-People co-infected with HIV to receive hepatitis C treatment in Mykolaiv region
+Increasing access to hepatitis C treatment in Ukraine

 MSF Field Research